cosmos72/gomacro/README.md

 Since version 2.6, gomacro also has an integrated debugger.
 There are two ways to use it:
 * type `:debug STATEMENT-OR-FUNCTION-CALL` at the prompt.
 * add a statement (an expression is not enough) `"break"` or `_ = "break"` to your code, then execute it normally.

-In both cases, execution will be suspended and you will get a `debug> ` prompt, which accepts the following
+In both cases, execution will be suspended and you will get a `debug>` prompt, which accepts the following commands:
-commands:
 `step`, `next`, `finish`, `continue`, `env [NAME]`, `inspect EXPR`, `list`, `print EXPR-OR-STATEMENT`

+Also,
+* commands can be abbreviated.
-Commands can be abbreviated, and `print` fully supports expressions or statements with side effects, including function calls and modifying local variables.
+* `print` fully supports expressions or statements with side effects, including function calls and modifying local variables.
-Without arguments, `env` prints all global and local variables.
+* `env` without arguments prints all global and local variables.
-An empty command (i.e. just pressing enter) repeats the last command.
+* an empty command (i.e. just pressing enter) repeats the last command.

 Only interpreted statements can be debugged: expressions and compiled code will be executed, but you cannot step into them.

 ## Why it was created